 Following the banquet, guests proceed upstairs to the Golden Hall for the annual Nobel ball.
 The Golden Hall takes its name from the gold-leaf mosaics adorning the walls, including the enormous Mälardrottningen (the Queen of Lake Mälaren).
 Like the floor mosaics at Konserthuset, the mosaics in Stadshuset’s Golden Hall were done by Einar Forseth.

 If you’re not invited to the Nobel party you can still dine like a winner at the Stadshuskällaren restaurant, which is located in City Hall and serves a menu of dishes from previous Nobel banquets.
+Reservations for Nobel menus are required several days in advance.

 From Stadshuset, head back across the bridge to the mainland and continue along the water to Gamla Stan, the Old Town.
 At the main square, Stortorget, you’ll find Börshuset, the old Stock Exchange Building, headquarters of the Swedish Academy, which awards the literature prize and announces the laureates from here each fall.
 Börshuset is also home to the Nobel Library and the small but well-presented Nobel Museum, which opened in conjunction with the 100th anniversary of the Nobel Prizes.
 Here you can explore the story of Alfred Nobel’s life and legacy, as well as the work of Nobel laureates from the first winners in 1901 to the present.